 There are obvious, conflicting forces at work: people’s demands for a better life; resident taxpayer’s demand for preservation of their quality of life, health and safety; the sustainability of human existence on the planet, and more.

 So what to do?
 For starters, I’d recommend you write to the County about their proposed transportation plan, which I’m calling DISCONNECT The Coastside, and/or attend the planning commission meeting regarding the LCP amendment on Jan.
 22 in HMB.
 My understanding is that, if adopted, that amendment (which seems harmless on the surface), will bypass further rights of appeal at several levels.
 I know from my own research that the environmental impact assessment of the Cypress Point project is flawed (they didn’t even type the correctly spelled search term into the hazards database).
 And their traffic study had ridiculously low estimates of trip volumes.
-And AFAICT no one at the County has done a financial evaluation of all the costs of the project, even after providing funding totalling $5.5 million to a $2 Billion “non-profit” who is backing the project on behalf of the real estate and financial services industry (but that’s another article…).
+And AFAICT no one at the County has done a financial evaluation of all the costs of the project, even after providing funding totaling $5.5 million to a $2 Billion “non-profit” who is backing the project on behalf of the real estate and financial services industry (but that’s another article…).

 We’ll have to explore in more depth the transportation plan, and the limits to sustainability of population on the Mid-Coast, and in the County as a whole, but those are other articles.
 In the meantime, consider your own priorities and values, and voice them.
 Immediately, while it might still make a difference.

 BACKSTORY: The Attractiveness Principle was formulated by MIT Prof. Jay Forrester, the inventor of core computer memory.
-During WWII he had invented the early fire control computers used on naval capital ships, and after making IIRC $55m in1955 on the patent for core memory from IBM (back when that was Real Money), MIT offered him a Professorship.
+During WWII he had invented the early fire control computers used on naval capital ships, and after making IIRC $55m in 1955 on the patent for core memory from IBM (back when that was Real Money), MIT offered him a Professorship.
 But he didn’t want it in the Electrical Engineering Department.
-He asked for, and was granted, one in the Sloan School of Management, where his applied EE control theory to more general management and societal problems, founding a discipline initially called “Industrial Dynamics”, later “Systems Dynamics”, and you may have heard of it as “Systems Thinking” and/or in the book The Fifth Discipline by one of his disciples.
+He asked for, and was granted, one in the Sloan School of Management, where his applied EE control theory to more general management and societal problems, founding a discipline initially called “Industrial Dynamics”, later called “Systems Dynamics”, and you may have heard of it as “Systems Thinking” and/or in the book The Fifth Discipline by one of his disciples.

 By coincidence, the longtime Mayor of Boston, John Collins, retired and was given visiting and consulting professorships at Sloan, in an office next to Forrester.
-And in happenstance discussions about the future of cities, they later enlisted the mayors and staff of New York, Detroit and other cities in analyses which led to Forester publishing a controversial book titled “Urban Dynamics”.
+And in happenstance discussions about the future of cities, they later enlisted the mayors and staff of Boston, New York, Detroit and other cities in analyses which led to Forester publishing a controversial book titled “Urban Dynamics”.
 It argued, among other things, that the most damaging policy of all was to build low-cost housing.
 And you’ve probably read about cities like Detroit and South Bend destroying decaying housing to improve their attractiveness.
-But that’s another article…
+[But that’s another article…]